Aphaenogaster

-Aphaenogaster is a genus of myrmicine ants.
+Aphaenogaster is a genus of myrmicine ants in the tribe Stenammini.
 About 200 species have been described, including 18 fossil species.
 They occur worldwide except in South America south of Colombia, sub-Saharan Africa, and Antarctica.

-They are often confused with Pheidole or Pheidologeton.
-These two have major and minor workers, while Aphaenogaster has only a single worker caste.
-Pheidole has three-segmented clubs on its antennae, while Aphaenogaster has four segments and a larger body size.
-Pheidologeton has 11-segmented antennae, while the antennae in Aphaenogaster are 12-segmented.
+Aphaenogaster colonies have monomorphic workers.
+They have four-segmented antennal clubs and 12-segmented antennae.

 In Australia, they often build dense, conspicuous nests.
 Nest entrances are generally funnel-shaped with diameters up to 4 cm, which resulted in the common name funnel ants.
 These nests can be a serious problem for golfers or on pastures and unsealed airstrips, because the fragile surface easily collapses under pressure.
 Where it occurs, Aphaenogaster bioturbation is an important soil and landscape process.

 Aphaenogaster ants probably get most of their food from tended aphids on the roots of plants, which explains that they are rarely seen on the surface.
 The funnel-shaped openings could play a role in trapping arthropods, which are also eaten.